GoodRequest/GRProvider/README.md

 }
 ```
 That's all you need to do, when showing simple data in the **TableView**.
-Isn't it great?
+Isn't that great?
 That's all you need to do.

 No need of:
 - assigning `tableView.delegate = self` & `tableView.dataSource = self`